ImageOptim/gifski/README.md

 You can also resize frames (with `-W <width in pixels>` option).
 If the input was ever encoded using a lossy video codec it's recommended to at least halve size of the frames to hide compression artefacts and counter chroma subsampling that was done by the video codec.

+See `gifski -h` for more options.

+### Tips for smaller GIF files

-Adding `--quality=90` may reduce file sizes a bit, but expect to lose a lot of quality for little gain.
+Expect to lose a lot of quality for little gain.
 GIF just isn't that good at compressing, no matter how much you compromise.

-See `gifski -h` for more options.
+* Use `--width` and `--height` to make the animation smaller.
+This makes the biggest difference.
+* Add `--quality=80` (or a lower number) to lower overall quality.
+You can fine-tune the quality with:
+    * `--lossy-quality=60` lower values make animations noisier/grainy, but reduce file sizes.
+    * `--motion-quality=60` lower values cause smearing or banding in frames with motion, but reduce file sizes.

+If you need to make a GIF that fits a predefined file size, you have to experiment with different sizes and quality settings.
+The command line tool will display estimated total file size during compression, but keep in mind that the estimate is very imprecise.

 ## Building